‹ All Posts

 Why the Restrictions Exist

-You won't change these rules at the counter.
-AMC turns travelers away for them every week.
-If you fall into a restricted group, accept the boundary and plan within it — the available routes are still excellent.
+You won't change these rules at the counter — AMC enforces the geographic eligibility on the ID, not on personal circumstances.
+If you fall into a restricted group, plan within the boundary — the available routes are still excellent.

 Find out if you can fly Space-A.